 Search for Instagram influencers on Google (free)

-Using Google to find Instagram influencers for free, may not cost anything, but it also may not be the most effective method, but it can be used as a last resort.
+Using Google to find Instagram influencers for free, may not cost anything, and may not be the most effective method, but it can be used as a last resort.
 You’ll come across lists of top Instagram influencers across different niches.
 This means they’re likely to be celebrity influencers who will be expensive and in-demand.

 1. Start by searching for your niche + influencers in your location in Google.